 EFL - ESL activities and games for past simple questions with the verb 'to be'

 An ESL lesson plan for teaching elementary level students how to form past simple questions using the verb 'to be'.
 This lesson plan includes a lead-in activity, along with several group activities and games suited for low-resource classrooms.
 The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.

 The board work below offers one suggestion on how to present the grammar of the target language.
 Start off by giving a very basic past simple statement and attempting to elicit how we change the sentence to make a question.
 After that, move onto the visualisation of how we form questions that begin with was or were, the colour-coded text gives you an idea of what you should be attempting to elicit.
 Next cover a few examples of short answers, elicit one for each example you put on the board.
 Finally, demonstrate how we can combine these structures with question words to form more complex and interesting questions.
 If possible, compare and contrast with the L1 of the class.

 This ESL grammar activity will test your class' understanding of the target language.
 Write the following style of gap fill exercise on the board and have the students complete the sentences before making questions that could give these responses.
 Do the first one on the board, as a group: